 Gross Domestic Product (GDP) in the United States

 In 2025, Gross Domestic Product (GDP) in the United States was 26,279,790 $ mn, up from 25,737,668 $ mn in 2024.
-Explore the historical series and compare the United States with other economies below.
+This gives the United States the 2nd-highest among G20 countries, and the 2nd-highest globally (out of 194 economies with available data).

 Gross Domestic Product (GDP)